 - When the dough looks all bubbly and puffy spray (or drizzle) olive oil liberally over the top of the dough then wet your fingers and push them in all over the bread leaving dimples.
 The oil will puddle into the holes.

 - Spread the toppings all over the surface, pushing down lightly.
-Definitely finish off with salt flakes.
+Definitely finish off with salt flakes or 1 tsp of salt dissolved in 1/4 cup of warm water, spread all over the top of the dough before cooking.

-- Put the pan into oven and cook for 25 minutes.
+- Put the pan into the well preheated oven and cook for 25 minutes.

 - Remove from the oven and allow to cool on a rack.